Eligibility Requirements

 As the world adapted to the COVID-19 pandemic, Atlas Corps launched a blended Fellowship that combined virtual service from Fellows’ home countries with service in the United States.
 We first piloted this blended version of our classic Fellowship with our 39th Class in May 2020 and 40th Class in November 2020.

-Service from Fellows’ home countries: Fellows serve remotely full-time (an average of 40 hours a week) with U.S.-based Host Organizations until they can safely travel to the U.S. for in-person service.
+• Service from Fellows’ home countries: Service from Fellows’ home countries: Fellows serve remotely full-time (an average of 40 hours a week) with U.S.-based Host Organizations until they secure their visa to travel to the U.S..
 Fellows and Host Organizations determine a weekly schedule that makes sense for both of them, which usually includes at least 4 hours of daily overlap with U.S. business hours.
 During remote service, Fellows receive a stipend based on the local cost of living that would cover lodging for one person, basic utilities, food, local transportation, and financial support for the technology necessary to meet Host Organization requirements remotely.
 Atlas Corps would also support the Fellow in obtaining a U.S. visa during this time.

-Global Leadership Lab & Global Network: In addition to full-time service at their Host Organization, throughout the entire Fellowship, Fellows will also participate in over 200 hours of in-person and virtual training through our Global Leadership Lab, and join our global network of 1,200+ social change leaders in 112 countries.
+• Global Leadership Lab & Global Network: In addition to full-time service at their Host Organization, throughout the entire Fellowship.
+Fellows will also participate in over 200 hours of in-person and virtual training through our Global Leadership Lab, and join our global network of 1,700+ social change leaders in 116+ countries.

 Atlas Corps will reach out to individual Semi-Finalists who receive an invitation to interview for a Host Organization placement for a Blended Fellowship opportunity.